Jordan Islamist sees clash with secular Syrian rebels

 Abu Sayyaf said Jordanian efforts to tighten border control after Syrian rebels captured some frontier areas had reduced the inflow of militants to Syria in the last four months.

-"We don't have an organization that sends youths in an organized way," he said, adding that most entered Syria with the help of established drug smugglers in return for money.
+"We don't have an organisation that sends youths in an organised way," he said, adding that most entered Syria with the help of established drug smugglers in return for money.

 Abu Sayyaf, juggling constantly ringing mobile phones, denied any direct ties between al Qaeda and the Nusra Front, which has emerged as one of the strongest rebel units in Syria.

-"Trust me, there is no organizational link between al Qaeda and the Nusra Front, though they share the same views and methods," he said, adding that these were based on the Koran.
+"Trust me, there is no organisational link between al Qaeda and the Nusra Front, though they share the same views and methods," he said, adding that these were based on the Koran.

 He defended al Qaeda attacks such as those in the United States on September 11, 2001 as justified responses to Western or Israeli incursions into Muslim lands, and hinted that France could also become a target for its recent intervention in Mali.